 Humidity Dome

 Humidity domes are clear lids that sit on top of your grow tray.
-Essentially, you are trying to create a greenhouse effect while your seeds are waiting to germinate.
-Not all seeds like these conditions, as it makes it warmer and wetter, so be sure to check your seed growing requirements before using this.
+Essentially, you’re trying to create a greenhouse effect while your seeds are waiting to germinate.
+Not all seeds like these conditions, as it makes it warmer and wetter, so be sure to check your seed growing requirements before using one.
 The benefits of the dome is that it keeps the soil warmer, keeps moisture in the soil for longer, and helps speed up germination.
 However, it can also hold in too much moisture and cause the seeds to rot.
 Being mindful of how wet your soil is can help prevent this from happening.

 Considerations